Stop Breaking Down

 "Stop Breaking Down" or "Stop Breakin' Down Blues" is a Delta blues song recorded by Robert Johnson in 1937.
 An "upbeat boogie with a strong chorus line", the lyrics are partly based on Johnson's experience with certain women:

-The song shares elements with earlier blues songs and became popular largely through later interpretations by other artists, such as Sonny Boy Williamson I in 1945 and the Rolling Stones in 1972.
+The song shares elements with earlier blues songs and became popular largely through later interpretations by other artists, such as Sonny Boy Williamson I in 1945, the Rolling Stones in 1972. and the White Stripes in 1999.

 Recording and composition

 Robert Johnson recorded "Stop Breakin' Down Blues" during his last recording session in 1937 in Dallas, Texas.
 The song is a solo piece with Johnson providing guitar accompaniment to his vocals.
 Several songs have been identified as "melodic precedents": "Caught Me Wrong Again" (Memphis Minnie, 1936), "Stop Hanging Around" (Buddy Moss, 1935), and "You Got to Move" (Memphis Minnie and Joe McCoy, 1934).

 Of his Dallas recordings, it is Johnson's most uptempo song, with "his exhuberant vocal driv[ing] home the story line".
 Two takes of the song were recorded, both sounding very similar, although Johnson flubbed the opening verse of the second take.
 Although the song is played in a fretted guitar style, on both takes Johnson added a brief slide coda that comes across "like a little inside joke".

 The second take was selected for release on March 20, 1938, with "Honeymoon Blues" as the flip side.
 In 1970, the first take was included on Johnson's King of the Delta Blues Singers, Vol. II album.
 Both were later included on the 1990 box set The Complete Recordings.